What is a pre-nup?

 Questions about pre-nups and divorce

-If you should require any advice and assistance with regard to a pre-nuptial agreement, or indeed any other family matter, then please contact Mr David Berridge, who is the Head of the Family Law Department, on 0116 2548871 or email him at firstname.lastname@example.org
+If you should require any advice and assistance with regard to a pre-nuptial agreement, or indeed any other family matter, then please contact our family law department, on 0116 2548871.

 Bray & Bray has three main offices in Leicestershire, contact us to discuss an enquiry or a case you have or for a no obligation chat about your situation call our friendly family law team today at your local office by clicking on the links below;